2 What are cookies?

 3 What cookies do we use and why?

-Our websites only use the following cookies, which are permanent but stored for no longer than one year, and anonymous as they do not collect or store any personal data.
+Our websites only use the following cookies, which are permanent but stored for no longer than two years, and anonymous as they do not collect or store any personal data.

-We use first-party cookies for the sole purpose of remembering your preferences which enable you to smoothly browse through our websites on every visit.
+We use first-party cookies for the sole purpose of remembering your preferences which enable you to smoothly browse through our websites on every visit, and to validate the form submission requests.
 These cookies do not collect any personal data form you and they are not used for any kind of profiling or tracking.

-We use third-party Google Analytics cookies to analyse the website usage.
-To this end, we use Google Analytics within our websites to monitor how you have landed on one of our websites and how you consequently navigate it.
+We use third-party cookies and technologies: Google Analytics, Google Tag Manager and Google reCAPTCHA to analyze and optimize the website usage: how you have landed on one of our websites and how you consequently navigate it.
 This is done so that we can see aggregated (not individual) statistics about which content our users access most frequently.
-Note that our websites enable IP anonymization, which means that your IP address is hidden when we use Google Analytics cookies so that neither we nor Google is able to identify you as the website visitor, nor can we link your subsequent visits to our websites.
-As a consequence, we cannot even determine visitor’s location.
-For technical details on how IP anonymization works, please see the official documentation available here.
+Note that our websites enable IP anonymization and truncation, which means that your complete IP address is hidden when we use these cookies so that neither we nor a third-party is able to identify you as the website visitor.
+Consequently, we cannot even determine visitor’s location.
+For technical details on how IP anonymization works, their Privacy Policies and other information from those third-party cookies and technologies, please click on their name.

 5 Do we use other cookies?